The Big Idea

 In a rapidly changing, highly competitive world, equipping our kids with the mindset and skill set they'll need to thrive and prosper now - and as adults - offers an edge.
 As is the goal in all of our work, the START Leadership approach supports parents in creating conditions in which kids can discover, experience, articulate, and apply what they're learning about WHO they are, WHAT they care about and WHY, and HOW to take the lead in "work" that has value.

 A Note on Leadership: Leadership takes many forms.
-We review the foundational elements of leadership we use in the work we do with families in this overview post: start-leadership.com/Don't-Wait-To Teach-Your-Kids-Leadership
+We review the foundational elements of leadership we use in the work we do with families in this overview post: start-leadership.com/Don't-Wait-To Teach-Your-Kids-Leadership.
+The concepts are equally applicable in class.

 With respect to leadership in action, four primary styles used by effective leaders in a wide range of successful organizations have been identified.
 They represent a continuum from greatest involvement and direction by the leader to least .